Managing Diabetes is Much More than Simply Monitoring

 Weight Loss University (WLU)

-This is behavioral change for individuals wanting to lose 10 to 30 pounds and begin an active lifestyle.
+This class is focused on behavioral change for individuals wanting begin an active lifestyle and lose 10 to 30 pounds.
 It is intended to prevent or manage pre-diabetes.
-Weight Loss University is offered as a series of four group classes each month from 5 p.m. - 6 p.m.
-It also includes four 30-minute individual appointments that can be scheduled any time.
-This includes two half-hour sessions with a registered dietitian and two half-hour sessions with an exercise specialist.
-Every fifth Tuesday of the month a free Weight Loss University Support Group is offered from 5 p.m. - 6 p.m.
-Topics vary.
+Weight Loss University is a monthly series of four classes held on Tuesdays from 5 to 6 p.m.
+It also includes four 30-minute individual appointments (call to schedule).
+This includes two 30-minute sessions with a registered dietitian and two 30-minute sessions with an exercise specialist.
+Every 5th Tuesday of the month a free Weight Loss University Support Group is offered from 5 to 6 p.m. topics vary.

 Meghan's Kitchen—Making Healthy Easy